LogicalOverflow/MasterStats/README.md

 So I stated looking for alternatives and found Wicked Charts, a wrapper for the JavaScript library Highcharts.
 Using it, I was able to completely configure the charts using Java and creating charts, looking the way I wanted them to.

+### Respecting Rate Limits
+As both the Riot API as well as the reads and writes to DynamoDB are limited I had to ensure I do not run too many requests parallel.
+After some searching I found Guavas RateLimiter, which does exactly what I need.
+I created an instance per API region and two per database table (read and write) and whenever an API request is send, the rate limiters acquire is called to wait for available capacity.
+The same happens for every read and write to DynamoDB.